fre3dm4n/fuzztruction-net/README.md

 ```

 ## Components
-Fuzztruction-Net contains the following core components:
+Fuzztruction-Net assumes two applications (called "peers") communicate via some network protocol.
+It will inject faults into one of the peers, called "weird peer", with the goal of fuzzing the second peer, called "target peer".
+To this end, Fuzztruction-Net contains the following core components:

 ### ****Scheduler****
-The scheduler orchestrates the interaction of the generator and the consumer.
+The scheduler orchestrates the interaction of the weird peer and the target peer.
 It governs the fuzzing campaign, and its main task is to organize the fuzzing loop.
 In addition, it also maintains a queue containing queue entries.
-Each entry consists of the seed input passed to the generator (if any) and all mutations applied to the generator.
+Each entry consists of the seed input passed to the weird peer (if any) and all mutations applied to the weird peer.
 Each such queue entry represents a single test case.
 In traditional fuzzing, such a test case would be represented as a single file.
 The implementation of the scheduler is located in the [`scheduler`](./scheduler/) directory.

-### ****Generator****
+### ****Weird Peer****
-The generator can be considered a seed generator for producing inputs tailored to the fuzzing target, the consumer.
-While common fuzzing approaches mutate inputs on the fly through bit-level mutations, we mutate inputs indirectly by injecting faults into the generator program.
-More precisely, we identify and mutate data operations the generator uses to produce its output.
-To facilitate our approach, we require a program that generates outputs that match the input format the fuzzing target expects.
+The weird peer can be considered a seed generator for producing inputs tailored to the fuzzing target, the target peer.
+Current network application fuzzers either replace the weird peer and send (mutated), pre-recorded messages to the target peer, or they mutate messages as a Man-in-the-Middle on the fly.
+Both types of approaches fall short in testing the target peer, as they are generally unaware of session state (they cannot reuse ephemeral values, e.g., session IDs), nor can they deal with encryption or other integrity protection mechanisms.
+By injecting faults into the weird peer, we overcome these challenges: The weird peer is an application that---by design---can correctly process and maintain session state, and it can apply all protection mechanisms; otherwise, it would not work as intended.
+Fault injection slightly subverts this correct behavior, causing erroneous and unexpected behavior in the target peer, thereby uncovering bugs.
+Note that it may happen that our faults corrupt the handling of session state or protection mechanisms, but this is no concern: It will cause an early termination of the communication, thus achieve less coverage, and thus the fault will be deprioritzed by our fuzzer and no longer scheduled.

-The implementation of the generator can be found in the [`generator`](./generator/) directory.
+The implementation of the weird peer can be found in the [`generator`](./generator/) directory.
 It consists of two components that are explained in the following.

 #### ****Compiler Pass****
 The compiler pass ([`generator/pass`](./generator/pass/)) instruments the target using so-called [patch points](https://llvm.org/docs/StackMaps.html).
-Since the current (tested on LLVM12 and below) implementation of this feature is unstable, we patch LLVM to enable them for our approach.
+Since the current (tested on LLVM17.0.6 and below) implementation of this feature is unstable, we patch LLVM to enable them for our approach.
 The patches can be found in the [`llvm`](https://github.com/fuzztruction/fuzztruction-llvm) repository (included here as submodule).
 Please note that the patches are experimental and not intended for use in production.

 The locations of the patch points are recorded in a separate section inside the compiled binary.
 The code related to parsing this section can be found at [`lib/llvm-stackmap-rs`](https://github.com/fuzztruction/llvm-stackmap-rs), which we also published on [crates.io](https://crates.io/crates/llvm_stackmap).

 During fuzzing, the scheduler chooses a target from the set of patch points and passes its decision down to the agent (described below) responsible for applying the desired mutation for the given patch point.

 #### **Agent**
-The agent, implemented in [`generator/agent`](./generator/agent/) is running in the context of the generator application that was compiled with the custom compiler pass.
+The agent, implemented in [`generator/agent`](./generator/agent/) is running in the context of the weird peer that was compiled with the custom compiler pass.
 Its main tasks are the implementation of a forkserver and communicating with the scheduler.
-Based on the instruction passed from the scheduler via shared memory and a message queue, the agent uses a JIT engine to mutate the generator.
+Based on the instruction passed from the scheduler via shared memory and a message queue, the agent uses a JIT engine to mutate the weird peer.

 ### ****Consumer****
-The generator's counterpart is the consumer: It is the target we are fuzzing that consumes the inputs generated by the generator.
-For Fuzztruction-Net, it is sufficient to compile the consumer application with AFL++'s compiler pass, which we use to record the coverage feedback.
-This feedback guides our mutations of the generator.
+The weird peer's counterpart is the target peer: It is the target we are interested in testing and the communication partner of the weird peer.
+For Fuzztruction-Net, it is sufficient to compile the target peer with the customized AFL++ compiler pass we ship in TODO, which we use to record the coverage feedback.
+This feedback guides our mutations of the weird peer.

 # Preparing the Runtime Environment (Docker Image)
-Before using Fuzztruction, the runtime environment that comes as a Docker image is required.
+Before using Fuzztruction-Net, the runtime environment that comes as a Docker image is required.
 This image can be obtained by building it yourself locally or pulling a pre-built version.
 Both ways are described in the following.
 Before preparing the runtime environment, this repository, and all sub repositories, must be cloned:
 ```bash
 git clone --recurse-submodules https://github.com/fuzztruction/fuzztruction-net.git
 ```

 ### ****Local Build****
-The Fuzztruction runtime environment can be built by executing [`env/build.sh`](./env/build.sh).
+The Fuzztruction-Net runtime environment can be built by executing [`env/build.sh`](./env/build.sh).
 This builds a Docker image containing a complete runtime environment for Fuzztruction-Net locally.
 By default, a [pre-built version](https://hub.docker.com/repository/docker/nbars/fuzztruction-llvm_debug) of our patched LLVM version is used and pulled from Docker Hub.
 If you want to use a locally built LLVM version, check the [`llvm`](https://github.com/fuzztruction/fuzztruction-llvm) directory.

 ### ****Pre-built****
 In most cases, there is no particular reason for using the pre-built environment -- except if you want to reproduce the exact experiments conducted in the paper.
 The pre-built image provides everything, including the pre-built evaluation targets and all dependencies.
 The image can be retrieved by executing [`env/pull-prebuilt.sh`](./env/pull-prebuilt.sh).